allrob23/pymop-artifacts-rv/pymop/README.md

 If you prefer to install PyMOP directly on your system, follow these steps:

+1. The following dependencies are required to run PyMOP on your local system:
+   - python3-tk
+   - python3-venv

-1. Create and activate a virtual environment (recommended):
+2. Create and activate a virtual environment (recommended):
    ```bash
    python -m venv pymop-venv
    source pymop-venv/bin/activate  # On Unix/macOS